 The owners of the subject land shall finish and maintain the surface of the boundary walls facing Nos.
-393 Bulwer Street and 401 Bulwer Street in a good and clean condition prior to the occupation or use of the development and thereafter maintained to the satisfaction of the City.
+393 Bulwer Street and 401 Bulwer Street in a good and clean condition prior to the occupation or use of the development.
 The finish of the walls are to be fully rendered or face brickwork to the satisfaction of the City;